mlswg/mls-protocol/draft-ietf-mls-protocol.md

 | 0x0004 | 0x0021 | 0x0003 | 0x0002 | ed448                  |
 | 0x0005 | 0x0012 | 0x0003 | 0x0002 | ecdsa_secp521r1_sha512 |
 | 0x0006 | 0x0021 | 0x0003 | 0x0003 | ed448                  |

+The hash used for the MLS transcript hash is the one referenced in the ciphersuite name.
+In the ciphersuites defined above, "SHA256" and "SHA512" refer to the SHA-256 and SHA-512 functions defined in {{SHS}}.

 It is advisable to keep the number of ciphersuites low to increase the chances clients can interoperate in a federated environment, therefore the ciphersuites